RedLightningStudios/Discharged/README.md

 # Discharged
-An original Zeldalike 2D game I'm working on
+An original Zeldalike 2D game I'm working on for the New Nintendo 3DS

 What's the game about?